 (cdr lst)gets the rest of the list

-Two other common ways of creating lists is using the built-in
+Two other ways of creating lists are using the built-in

 procedure or the

 quote special form.

 More info can be found on the Scheme Specification.

 scm> (list 1 2 3) (1 2 3) scm> (quote (1 x 3)) (1 x 3) scm> '(1 x 3) ; Equivalent to the previous quote expression (1 x 3)

 =, eq?, equal?